 Sometimes they will – sometimes they will not.
 Do your homeowners or umbrella insurance policy cover you?
 Almost always, the answer is no. If your accuser fails to get what they want through the government complaint channels like the Equal Employment Opportunity Commission (EEOC) or Merit Systems Protection Board (MSPB), they can still decide to sue you personally.

 Win or lose, it can still cost you thousands of dollars in legal fees and potential settlements.
 If you hire a lawyer who is not an expert in the maze that is federal employment law, your case is much less likely to be resolved in your favor.
-With Federal Employee Professional Liability Insurance (FEPLI) from Starr Wright USA, you will be assisted by experienced attorneys who will guide you through the legal process from beginning to end.
+With Federal Employee Professional Liability Insurance (FEPLI), you'll be assisted by experienced attorneys who will guide you through the legal process from beginning to end.

 FEPLI offers three types of protection against liability: Administrative, civil and criminal.
 Administrative complaints commonly include EEO actions, OIG/OSC investigations, whistleblower complaints, or ethics investigations.
 In such cases, FEPLI coverage may provide the employee with legal advice and representation through the investigative and/or disciplinary process.

 Civil actions may commonly include constitutional torts, personal capacity lawsuits, or Bivens actions.
 In the case of a civil lawsuit, FEPLI coverage provides legal services.

 In the case of criminal charges, FEPLI coverage provides legal defense.
 FEPLI offers both legal defense coverage and indemnity coverage for administrative, civil and criminal claims.